ETCBishal/BillingSoftware-Python-/README.md

 <ul>
 <i>

 >>  It is a Billing software for a retail.
-I had
+I had made it for keeping the customer details.
 I will try to improve it as much as I can.
 So please give to feedback to improve it.
 Your feedback will motivate me do more like this.